 - Emergency Shelter: I will never climb a mountain without my SOL bivvy.
 It’s small, lightweight, and invaluable if I ever need to unexpectedly spend the night or await rescue.
 I even have one for my dog.

 Layering is the single best way to stay comfortable in the mountains.
 Whenever you climb, bring a puffy jacket as well as a rain jacket.
 I love my RAB Microlight Alpine Down Jacket.
 Stuff it into its stuff sack to keep it nice and compact in your pack.
 My recent obsession is my REI Rhyolite Rain Jacket.
 It’s a perfect wind layer for that high-alpine “breeze” and it provides ample water protection.
 Also, I’ll usually have a long-sleeved base layer.
 My personal choice of material is merino wool, however, it can be any type of athletic material.

 Avoid cotton at all costs.
 Cotton doesn’t do a good job of drying up after you sweat.
 Hiking and climbing in damp clothes with a breeze in the mountains can easily lead to hypothermia – even in the middle of summer.
 The name of the layering game?
 Stay comfortable, try to sweat as little as possible by wearing less clothing while you hike.
 Layer up when you take breaks to avoid cooling off too much and catching a chill.

 What to Eat

 I eat like a bird, and life on the mountain is no different.
-For snacks I’ll have a variety of options from fruit leathers to chocolate.
+For snacks, I’ll have a variety of options from fruit leathers to chocolate.
 Often times, ascending quickly to higher altitudes can lead to a loss in appetite, even if you are hungry.
-Therefore, bring foods that you will want to eat.
-Try to pack something salty, sweet, as well as a protein bar.
+Therefore, bring foods that you will want to eat (read: junk food snacks packed with carbs are totally game).
+Try to pack something salty, sweet, as well as an energy bar.
 I usually have around four different snacks with me on an eight-mile climb.
 Always bring more food than you think you will need, there’s nothing worse than being near the summit and out of food!